-Members who are in arrears must sign and be in compliance with a repayment agreement or they may not be elected or appointed as Directors.
+Members who are in arrears may not be elected or appointed as Directors.
 The rules for existing Directors who go into arrears are stated in the Occupancy By-law.

 (c) Members of same household

 Two or more Members who occupy the same unit may not be Directors at the same time.